Welcome

 Exam Warning

-If the reservation includes ancillary rights, do not assume the risk is theoretical.
-Even if mining is unlikely, the legal right exists and must be reported to the client and lender.
+If the reservation includes ancillary rights or an express liberty to let down the surface, do not assume the risk is theoretical.
+Even if mining is unlikely, the legal right exists, support may have been waived, and this must be reported to the client and lender.
 Failure to do so could result in negligence.

 Revision Tip